What is an oil macerate and how do you use it?

 • Calendula : Ideal for the care of sensitive skin, babies or after sun exposure.

-Arnica : Perfect for relieving pain and reducing bruising.
+• Arnica : Perfect for relieving pain and reducing bruising.

-In skin care: face and body
+In skincare: face and body

-• In massage oil to relax muscles.
+• As a massage oil to relax muscles.

 • As a base for blends with essential oils.